 Your Snert bowl should also contain sliced rookworst (smoked sausage).
 Other meat that is added into the soup are pork belly strips, pork chops, pork leg or ribs.
 Your Snert should be so thick that a spoon can stand up straight in it.

-Pea soup has a long tradition, it was already being made in Ancient Greece.
+Pea soup has a long tradition.
+It was already being made in Ancient Greece.
 The first Dutch recipe is from the beginning of the 16th century.
-The Dutch version is so thick, it’s more porridge then soup.
+The Dutch version is so thick.

 Yearly there’s a world championship ‘snert koken’ (cooking Snert) in the north of The Netherlands.
 The winner gets a silver soup ladle.

-And while Amy’s split pea soup might never win this competition, it is light, low in sodium, 100% organic, reasonably priced, and easy to get when you’re stuck at home and craving split pea soup.
+And while Amy’s split pea soup might never win this competition, it is light, low in sodium, 100% organic, reasonably priced.
+It’s also easy to get when you’re stuck at home and craving split pea soup.